Nomination to ACTEC for Trust and Estate Professors or International Attorneys

 In order to become an Academic Fellow of ACTEC, one must:

-- Have not less than ten years' cumulative experience as a teacher of T&E law at a duly-accredited law school or as a lawyer in active private T&E practice or, a combination thereof;
+- Have not less than ten years' experience as a teacher specializing in T & E law or as a lawyer in active private T & E practice or, a combination thereof.
+In all cases, a Nominee must spend the three years immediately and continuously preceding the nomination and election specializing in T & E Law.;

 - Have a well-deserved outstanding reputation, either among academics in the T&E field on a national level, or among the T&E bar in the state(s) where one teaches, or both;